The Olympic Port was the result of an extensive urban development for the 1992 Olympic Games

-The Olympic Port is one of the most exciting leisure and touristic spots throughout the city, with a wide offering of shops, clubs and restaurants.
-The gateway to the new Barcelona is marked by the image of the almost identical buildings of Arts Hotel and Mapfre Tower.
+The Port Olimpic is one of the most exciting leisure and touristic spots throughout Barcelona, with a wide offering of shops, clubs and restaurants.

 Redefining the Barcelona skyline

-In the vecinity of the Olympic Port there are several attractions and spots that fulfill the demands of all family members, all for day and nightime enjoyment, including the famous Barcelona beaches.
+In the vecinity of the Olympic Port there are several attractions perfect for day and nightime enjoyment, such as:

-- The Olympic Port is the gateway to the best city beaches of the Mediterranean.
-Just 400 meters separate the beach from the nearest subway station (Ciudadella Villa Olímpica).
+- The Olympic Port is the gateway to the Barcelona beaches.
+Just 300 meters separate the beach from the nearest subway station (Ciudadella Villa Olímpica).

 - Travelling with kids?
-Inside the Ciutadella Park and very close to the Olympic Port lies the Barcelona Zoo.
+Very close to the Olympic Port is the Barcelona Zoo.
 With a huge offering of different species of wildlife animals, it's the perfect plan for the little ones.

 - If you're a sailing enthusiast, the local Barcelona Sailing Center (Centre Municipal de Vela) has sailing equipment for rent and different activities with qualified instructors.